 Once you’ve finished, you can access your iOS screen recording from inside the Photos app.
 You can also trim the video to adjust its length.

-iPhone screen recording is just one of many great iOS 11 features that didn’t get any stage time at this week’s stunning Worldwide Developers Conference keynote.
-It’s definitely one of the most welcome additions in the iOS 11 developer beta.
+iPhone screen recording is just one of many great iOS 11 features.
+It’s definitely one of the most welcome additions in iOS 11.